Welsh Woman of the Year

-The Welsh Woman of the Year award was inaugurated in 1994 to honour high-achieving women in Wales.
+The Welsh Woman of the Year award was inaugurated in 1994 by Western Mail to honour high-achieving women in Wales.
 Its stated aim is "to promote the role women have in the workplace and in every sector of society".
 The award is sponsored by the National Assembly for Wales, the University of South Wales and several other high-profile organisations.

 Past winners of the award have been: